enkidevs/curriculum/Web/HTML/web-introduction/css-defined.md

   - introduction

 ---
+# CSS Defined
+---
 ## Content

-New content to go here.
-The author must be updated to match a valid Enki account.
+`CSS` or **Cascading Style Sheets** is a `stylesheet` language used to describe the presentation of an HTML, XML or XHTML document.
+It is used to provide styling for text, images, & links.

+Basically, CSS is used for creating Responsive Layouts and Animations, Styling text and Positioning containers.
+By applying CSS, you add a nice and more beautiful look and feel to your websites.

+On the other hand, CSS is not good for inserting media, creating links, doesn't allow math expressions and database storage.

 ---
 ## Practice

-What four things does CSS primarily achieve (in no particular order)?
+Match the answers to the question

+CSS does well: ???
-CSS does well.
+CSS does not do well: ???

+* Responsive Layouts, Styles Text, Creates Animations, Positions Containers
+* Inserts Media, Creates Links, Database Storage, Allows Math Expression

 ---
-???
-???
-???
-???

-CSS does not do well.
----
-???
-???
-???
-???

-* Responsive Layouts
-* Styles Text
-* Creates Animations
-* Positions Containers
-* Inserts Media
-* Creates Links
-* Database Storage
-* Allows Math Expression

----
 ## Revision

-What does CSS provide in a web page?
+What does CSS provide on a web page?

 ???